 Silver was raised in Brooklyn, earned his bachelor’s and master’s degrees in New York (from Pratt Institute and Hunter College) and spent several years working for New York's Department of City Planning and the Manhattan borough president’s office.
 To move into the New York City parks position on May 12, 2014, Silver relocated from Raleigh, North Carolina., where he’d been the director of planning and development since 2005.

-New York City is a member of the AARP Network of Age-Friendly Communities, and Silver’s plans for the city’s 29,000 acres of parks and recreational spaces include several examples of how age-friendly practices can be implemented in a vast and diverse metropolitan community.
+New York City is a member of the AARP Network of Age-Friendly States and Communities, and Silver’s plans for the city’s 29,000 acres of parks and recreational spaces include several examples of how age-friendly practices can be implemented in a vast and diverse metropolitan community.

 1. When people think about parks, they most likely imagine playgrounds, playing fields and activities for young, very active people.
 How do — or should — parks and green spaces serve older adults?